Here we share our types of door locks guide including its major parts, different types, and how to measure for a door knob lock.

 What Size Hole Is A Deadbolt?

 Most deadbolt locks are standard-sized but just as an extra precaution, make sure that you read up on the instructions and measure the assembly of the actual lock in order for you to select the correct hole before you drill.
-See more related content at our article about how to measure a door on this page.
+See more related content in our article about how to measure a door on this page.